Gammel Strand 44: 18001840

+Composer F.L.Æ.
+Kunzen had his last home in the building from 1814 to 1817.
+C. L. Sander (1756-1819), a professor at the University of Copenhagen, was a resident from 1818 and until his death the following year.

+Salomon family

+Amsel Gottschalk Salomon (1802-1878) opened a bookshop in the building in 1820.
+He was the son of merchant Gottschalk Salomon (c.
+1775-1843) and Brendle Haussen (c.
+1775-1836).
+His mother was a daughter of the above mentioned former owner of the property Amsel Jacob Meyer (Hausen) by his second wife Hizl.
+She was first time married to her relative Salomon Abraham Meyer, a broker (mægler), with whom she had the son Ernst Meyer.
+Their marriage was dissolved in 1798.

 At the time of the 1840 census, No. 12 was home to 10 households.
-Amsel Gottschalk Salomon, a bookdealer (1792-1876), resided on the ground floor with his wife Anna Salomon (née Weilbye), their five children (aged two to 12) and one maid.
-Carl Frederik de Fine Skibsted, a royal assessor in the Admiralty, resided in the other ground floor apartment with his wife Marie Josephine Denise Mourier, their one-year-old son Charles Arnold de Fine Skibsted, a nanny and a maid.
+Amsel Gottschalk Salomon resided on the ground floor with his wife Anna Salomon (née Weilbye), their five children (aged two to 12) and one maid.
+Carl Frederik de Fine Skibsted (1812-1881), a royal assessor in the Admiralty, resided in the other ground floor apartment with his wife Marie Josephine Denise Mourier (1814-1861), their one-year-old son Charles Arnold de Fine Skibsted, a nanny and a maid.
 Hartvig G. Sonderberg, a senior clerk in the International Customs Office, resided on the first floor with his wife Bodil L. Lohmann, their five children (aged four to 15) and one maid.
 Sophie E. W. Jessen (née Møller), a widow, resided in the other first floor apartment with her 36-year-old daughter Caroline W. Jessen and one maid.
 Ole Chr.
 Borgen, a bookkeeper, resided on the second floor with his wife Charlotte M. Borgen (née Borgen), their three children (aged one to five) and two maids.
 Sophie T. Kraft, a widow, resided in the other second floor apartment with her three children (aged 16 to 21) and one maid.
 Henriette Schonheyder (née Kønemann, 1783-1758), widow of birk judge at Gavnø Morten Schmidt Schønheyder (1792-1835), resided on the third floor with her four children (aged 13 to 23) and one maid.
 Johan F. Gradman, a clerk at the Admiralty, resided in the other third floor apartment with his wife Louise Lassen, their one-year-old son, four lodgers, a nanny and a maid.
 Christensen Bøgeskov, the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Stine født Marfeldt and their six children (aged seven to 19).
 Caroline Evald, a fashion retailer, was also residing in the basement.